vbier/habpanelviewer/app/src/main/assets/help.md

 > The "dashboard" parameters are case sensitive.
 In the example above, "view" is always all lower case and "Lights" is how you named it when creating the dashboard.
 You can validate what your actual dashboard name and case is by navagating to it from your computer's browser.

-Instead of configuring the start page in the settings, it might be more comfortable to set it interactively.
+Instead of configuring the start page in the preferences, it might be more comfortable to set it interactively.
 Simply leave it blank, then browse to the panel you want to have as start panel and select "Set as start page" from the context menu.

 ## <a name="control"/>Device Control
 ### command item